Returns a date for a specified year, month, and day.

-For the year argument, values between 0 and 99, inclusive, are interpreted as the years 1930–2029.
+For the year parameter, values in the range 0-99, inclusive, are interpreted as the years 1930–2029.
 For all other year arguments, use a complete 4-digit year (e.g. 1800).

-When any argument exceeds the accepted Range for that argument, it increments to the next larger unit as appropriate.
-For example, if you specify 35 days, it is evaluated as one month and some number of days, depending on where in the year it is applied.
+If any parameter exceeds the accepted range for that parameter, then it increments to the next larger unit as appropriate.
+For example, 35 days is evaluated as one month and some number of days, depending on where in the year it is applied.